scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 This is the annotation to activate redispatch on another backend server in case of failure The default value is 0, which disable the redispatch.
 Only a value of 0 or 1 are allowed.

+### `service.beta.kubernetes.io/scw-loadbalancer-max-connections`
+This is the annotation to configure the number of connections.

 ### `service.beta.kubernetes.io/scw-loadbalancer-max-retries`
-This is the annotation to configure the number of retry on connection failure The default value is 2.
+This is the annotation to configure the number of retry on connection failure The default value is 3.

+### `service.beta.kubernetes.io/scw-loadbalancer-failover-host`
+This is the annotation to specify the Scaleway Object Storage bucket website to be served as failover if all backend servers are down, e.g. failover-website.s3-website.fr-par.scw.cloud.

 ### `service.beta.kubernetes.io/scw-loadbalancer-private`
 This is the annotation to configure the LB to be private or public